mattpovich/sedfitting-ysos/recipes/sedfitting_procedure_ysos.md

 Get Tom Robitaille's sedfitter software and install it following the instructions at http://sedfitter.readthedocs.io/en/stable/installation.html

+Create a directory (I call mine `ysomodels`) to hold all the model set subdirectories (note: if you've already downloaded model sets previously, for example in conjunction with one of my other recipes, it's a good idea to keep all the models in this same directory).
 Download the following 6 SED model sets from https://doi.org/10.5281/zenodo.166732 (there are 18 model sets total; these are the only ones used by this pipeline), expand each `*tar.gz` archive, and —> prepend the model set index number to each directory created:

 * `sp--s-i.tar.gz —> 01_sp--s-i`
 * `sp--h-i.tar.gz —> 02_sp--h-i`